 All majors and minors as well as prospective students are encouraged to consult with our student peer advisors.
-Peer advisors are junior and senior International Studies majors available to help students chart their course of study by discussing classes, studying abroad, internships, and senior research projects.
+Peer advisors are junior and senior International Studies majors available to help students chart their courses of study by discussing classes, studying abroad, internships, and senior research projects.

-Disciplinary Base: Political Science
+Political Science track

 Students may stop by Carney Hall 243 during the above hours, or they can make an appointment with a Peer Advisor by contacting them by email or phone 617-552-1267.